Home » 10 Things to Do in Yala, Sri Lanka

 Kirinda Beach

-3. Visit the Kirinda Temple
+3. Visit Kirinda Temple

 4. Explore Sithulpawwa Rock Temple